 After making appropriate enquiries, and with consideration of the guidance published by the Financial Reporting Council, the directors have a reasonable expectation that the Company and Group have adequate resources to continue in operational existence for the foreseeable future.
+In making this assessment, the directors have considered the foreseeable future to be a period of at least 12 months from the date of approval of the financial statements.
 Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Consolidated Financial Statements.